North Carolina Stay-at-Home order extended until May 8, Gov. Roy Cooper announces

 PHASE 1

-- Stay-at-Home order remains in place, people can leave home for commercial activity
+- Stay-at-Home order remains in place, but people will have more opportunities to leave their home to patronize essential businesses.

-- Those retailers and services will need to implement social distancing, cleaning and other protocols
+- Those retailers and services will need to implement social distancing, cleaning and other protocols.
+Any businesses specifically closed by the executive order, including bars and restaurants for dine-in service, nail and hair salons, and gyms must stay closed.

 - Gatherings limited to no more than 10 people